a28dong/uncountable-takehome/README.md

 - There are two views: Experiment Overview & Comparison

 ## Overview
-This view allows the user to filter between different fields and select an experiment to view all the parameters of in the form of a bargraph.
+This view allows the user to select an experiment to view all the parameters.

-# Relations
+## Relations
-This view allows the user to select between different input and output fields to find relationships in the form of a scatterplot
+This view allows the user to select between different input and output fields to find relationships in the form of a scatterplot.

+## Running the Project
+In the root of uncountable-app, run `yarn` or `yarn install`.
+Then run `yarn dev` and the app would be hosted on `localhost:3000`.